 DOG BIT CHILD – MN LAWYER INJURY ATTORNEYS

 Our lawyers have handled many cases in Minnesota where a dog bites a child, usually a neighbor’s dog at the neighbor’s house.
 If your son or daughter is bitten by a dog in MN, please speak with a dog bite lawyer at our office for a free consultation – you may have the right to recover medical bills and compensation for the scarring and pain suffered by your child.
 Many times, the child’s dog bite injury is a small scar on the hand or face.
-However, our MN dog bite attorneys have also represented families where the dog causes a very serious injury to the child, requiring many surgeries to reconstruct the face.
-The dog bite law in MN is very strict, and most homeowner’s insurance policies provide coverage for injuries caused by pets, which usually offers a degree of comfort if the animal is owned by a neighbor, family friend or relative.
+However, our MN dog bite attorneys have also represented families where the dog causes a very serious injury to the child, requiring multiple surgeries to reconstruct the face.
+The dog bite law in MN is very strict in holding the dog owner responsible, and most homeowner’s insurance policies provide coverage for an injury caused by a pet, which usually offers a degree of comfort if the animal is owned by a neighbor, family friend or relative.
 When you speak with a lawyer at our office after your child was bitten by a dog, we will explain the insurance issues and how to assure your neighbor that they will not personally suffer because of the claim.

 Our lawyers recently came across an article that discusses why dogs bite children and we wanted to share it with others in an effort to prevent future incidents:

 As reported in the medical journal Injury Prevention, researchers at the veterinary behavioral clinic examined 111 cases of dog bites by 103 dogs (representing 41 different dog breeds) that took place over a four-year period.